OfficialAshpak/schoolmanagement/README.md

 3)**Forget password**
 <img width="957" alt="forgetpass" src="https://user-images.githubusercontent.com/59436078/152368915-ad95da9b-a90a-4575-b7da-24cf1f8fc04a.PNG">

+# Contributers
+A big shout out to all the contributers.
 # Security Vulnerabilities

 If you discover a security vulnerability within LAVSMS, please use pull request.
 All security vulnerabilities will be promptly addressed.